peirodata/githooks/README.md

 - Complements the pre-commit hooks done with [pre-commit](https://pre-commit.com/)
 - Update secrets after each `git pull` and `git checkout`

+## IMPORTANT NOTE

+We use `|` as a delimiter for the script replacement.
+Make sure the value of the secrets do not contain that character.

 ## Installation

 Copy the scripts into the hooks directory of each desired project: